 - Pieces for live performers may include an electroacoustic/electronic element if the setup for the performer is relatively simple.

 - If your piece is for live performers, the application form will ask you to either provide a link to your score or e-mail it and, optionally, provide a link to a recording or MIDI rendition of it.
-If you are submitting a piece for violin and piano, please include a copy of the violin part in the same PDF as your score.
+Recordings or MIDI renditions of pieces for live performers are encouraged but not required.
+If you are submitting a piece scored for multiple instruments, please include instrument parts in the same PDF as your score.
 Make sure that any links you provide will remain available to the judges for the duration of the judging period.

-- If your piece is for fixed media (electroacoustic or electronic), the application form will ask you to provide a link to the audio.
+- If your piece or song is for fixed media (electroacoustic or electronic), the application form will ask you to provide a link to the audio.

-- You may submit any number of pieces, but you must complete a separate application form for each piece.
-There is no application fee.
+- You may submit any number of pieces/songs, but you must complete a separate application form for each piece.
+With payment of a single $10 application fee, you may submit any number of pieces.

-- All eligible applicants (whether selected as one of the eight finalists or not) will be invited to attend the two private master classes on Zoom and the session with Martha Masters on writing for guitar.
-They will also have a Zoom meet & greet with David S. Carter and other LMU faculty.
-Members of this larger group of participants will have the opportunity to submit questions for the master class faculty and Martha Masters in a Q&A.
+- All applicants (whether selected as one of the eight finalists or not) will be invited to attend the two master classes and the session with AJ Minette on writing for guitar.
+They will also have a meet & greet with David S. Carter and other LMU faculty.
+Members of this larger group of participants will have the opportunity to submit questions for the master class faculty and Martha Masters.

-- The master class led by Eric Nathan will address works for live instruments.
-The master class led by Nina C. Young will address electroacoustic and electronic works or works that otherwise involve music technology.
+- The master class led by Mu-Xuan Lin will address works for live instruments.
+The master class led by Isaac Schankler will address electroacoustic and electronic works or works/songs that otherwise involve music technology.

 - Students currently enrolled in four-year (bachelor’s) or graduate degree programs are not eligible.